Euronext's core profit jumps on strong cash trading, listings

-European exchange group Euronext (ENX.PA) reported a 42 jump in third-quarter core earnings, thanks to sustained listing activity and strong turnover from cash trading.
+European exchange group Euronext reported a 42 jump in third-quarter core earnings thanks to sustained listing activity and strong turnover from cash trading.

-Euronext, which operates exchanges in Paris, Amsterdam, Brussels, London and Lisbon, said its third-quarter earnings before interest, tax, depreciation and amortization (EBITDA) rose to 77.1 million euros ($83.7 million) from 54.1 million euros a year earlier.
+Euronext, which operates exchanges in Paris, Amsterdam, Brussels, London and Lisbon, said its third-quarter earnings before interest, tax, depreciation and amortisation (EBITDA) rose to 77.1 million euros (54.39 million pounds) from 54.1 million euros a year earlier.

 "We expected Euronext to exceed consensus expectations as evidenced by our higher-than-consensus forecasts, but the size of the beat is both surprising and pleasing and will lead to further consensus upgrades," RBC Capital Markets analysts wrote in a note.